Saske2201/SVN_Searcher/README.md

 I want to thank everyone who actively uses the program and helps improve it!

+# v2.2.0.1 (hotfix)

+- Fixed duplication of the context window after stopping the search;
+- Fixed an issue where selecting more than one file in the item list was not possible.

 # **Major Update — v2.2.0**

 **New**